Staircase Patterns in Hirzebruch Surfaces: Introduction

-which also satisfy these compatibility conditions, and hence can be mutated further to form new triples $\Tt$.
+which also are generating triples, and hence can be mutated further to form new triples $\Tt$.
 Moreover, each such triple $\Tt$ determines two staircases, \begin{itemlist}\item[-] an ascending staircase $\Ss^\Tt_\ell$ with seeds $\bE_\la, \bE_\mu$ and blocking class $\bE_\rho$, \item[-] a descending staircase $\Ss^\Tt_u$ with seeds $\bE_\rho, \bE_\mu$ and blocking class $\bE_\la$. \end{itemlist}

 \item[{\rm (ii)}] The symmetries act on these triples.
 Moreover the symmetries are compatible with mutation.
 More precisely, if a symmetry takes $\Tt$ to $\Tt'$ and preserves (resp. reverses) the order on the $z$-axis, then it takes $x\Tt, y\Tt$ to $x\Tt', y\Tt'$ (resp. $y\Tt', x\Tt'$).